12 min read

 In Scotland, PIP has been replaced by Adult Disability Payment (ADP) and Child Disability Payment.
 While the criteria are similar, the application process and administration are handled by Social Security Scotland rather than the DWP.

 Yes.
 A PIP award letter is one of the accepted documents for joining Purpl.
-Once verified, members can access exclusive disability discounts on food, fashion, technology, home essentials, and more.
+Once verified, members can access discounts and exclusive offers on food, fashion, technology, home essentials, and more.

 You can still qualify for PIP.
 Many conditions fluctuate or are not visible, including mental health conditions, neurological conditions, chronic pain, fatigue-related illnesses, and neurodivergent conditions.
 What matters is the impact on your daily life over time, not how you appear on a good day.

 Georgina is the founder of Purpl, a platform dedicated to helping disabled people save money through exclusive discounts.
-Living with Multiple Sclerosis (MS) and ADHD, she understands firsthand the financial challenges of living with a disability.
-Her mission is to work with brands to secure discounts to help offset the additional costs of living with a disability.
+Living with both Multiple Sclerosis (MS) and ADHD, she understands firsthand the financial challenges that often come with managing a disability.
+Because of this, her mission is to collaborate with brands to secure discounts that help ease the cost of essential products, services, and everyday expenses for the disabled community.

-Beyond Purpl, Georgina has a long-term vision to launch a foundation – providing grants for disabled people who need extra financial support.
+Beyond Purpl, Georgina has a long-term vision to launch a foundation that will offer grants and funding for disabled people who need additional financial support.
+Through this, she hopes to create lasting change, empowering others to live with dignity, confidence, and choice.

 How to Apply for PIP and Maximise the Benefits in the UK